Soban-Farhan/soban-farhan.github.io/README.md

 # Personal-Website
 ## Hi there 👋 I'm Soban Farhan :)

-A dedicated and highly motivated Software Developer, a recent employee of [IBM Canada LTD](https://www.resound.ca/), specializing in backend development.
+A dedicated and highly motivated Software Developer, a recent employee of [IBM Canada](https://www.ibm.com/ca-en), specializing in backend development.
 This is my public repository created to keep track of my website deployed using GitHub Pages.

 -> ✨ Check out some of my work at [sobanfarhan.com](https://sobanfarhan.com/) ✨ <-